BeatriceColeridge/name-vote/README.md

 Contributions can include bug fixes, documentation updates, feature improvements, or project cleanup.

 Before making significant changes, review the current project structure and follow the existing style where possible.

+If adding a new feature, include enough documentation for another person to understand how to use it.

+## Maintenance

+This README should be kept current as the project evolves.

+Useful future additions may include: